promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 The url and its rolling count flow to `IntermediateRankingsBolt` which maintains pair of (url, count) in sorted by count order and emits its top 10 urls to the final stage. `TotalUrlRankingBolt` calculates the global top 10 urls and writes report object to XAP space.
 The primitives to implement rolling count algorithm can be found in [storm-starter](https://github.com/apache/incubator-storm/tree/master/examples/storm-starter) project.

 Top referrals topology branch is identical to top urls one.
-The only difference in is that we calculate ‘referral’ rather than ‘url’ tuple field.
+The only difference in is that we calculate `referral` rather than `url` tuple field.

 ## Active Users Topology Branch